 At bingo halls, there’s a traditional requirement on players to be quiet during the games, and this doesn’t always create the most convivial of atmospheres.
 People like to play bingo, but also want to have a bit of a chat and a laugh at the same time.
 Sometimes the atmosphere in a bingo hall is a bit sterile when everyone has their ‘eyes down’.
 Playing online bingo, you can chat to your heart’s content, albeit that the chatting people do in the bingo chat rooms is done through typing messages to one another.
 One of the UK’s biggest bingo hall operators, Rank, has taken this idea on board in recent weeks by introducing electronic bingo rooms at their new facility in Reading.

 While traditional bingo hall with a bingo caller will still take place, there will be a separate area for people who want to use the bingo tablets that have been installed for people who prefer to play electronic version on the game.
 They will have the option of marking the numbers off for themselves, or allowing the tablets to do that for them.
-The hope is that more people will come to bingo halls to socialise and play, rather than just play.
+The hope is that more people will come to bingo halls to socialise and play, rather than just play or see bingo machines in action.
 It’s an indication of how the popularity of online bingo is having an effect on the traditional game.
 However, you’d still have the inconvenience of having to get to a bingo hall, and that’s another example of how online bingo is more relaxing than playing at a bingo hall.